Cao1224/replication-project-AIF360/README.md

     - Open the file `replication_project.ipynb` in Jupyter or any compatible IDE.

 2. **Install AIF360**
+   The project requires the **AIF360** package for fairness evaluation.
+Please ensure it is installed before running the notebook.
 Open your Jupyter Notebook or terminal and run the following commands:
    ```bash
    !pip install aif360